Foxh0und/flawlessrhetoric/_posts/2021-08-07-Honda-CBR250RR-MC22-Light-Restoration".md

 ![Imgur](https://i.imgur.com/owoC0db.jpg)

 The first step was to completely rebuild the front shocks.
-When removing the oil, one fork came out clear, and one came out thicker than mud, indicating one had at least had an oil change more recently.
+When removing the oil, one fork came out clear, and one came out thicker than mud, indicating it had at least had an oil change more recently on only one fork.
 All replaceable components were changed, new seals really made a difference.
-The fork with the extremely bad oil was almost impossible to get a part, so much so that we bent the outer casing.
+The fork with the extremely bad oil was almost impossible to take apart, so much so that we bent the outer casing.
 Thankfully we were able to source a second hand one from FB Marketplace.

 ![Imgur](https://i.imgur.com/w7BQ6y9.jpg)